 They find it easier and more satisfying to stick with one thing until it’s completed.
 This is not a problem unless their schedule is too crowded and they must move on to other priorities.
 They might find it difficult to break out of that intensely absorbed state of mind.

 I had this Hyper Focus client…

 Mike is a graduate student with a very full schedule.
-He plans his evenings well but rarely finishes the tasks he sets up for himself because he doesn’t heed his own time parameters to stop an assignment at a certain time and move on to the next.
-He resists the transition point, particularly when he’s in the middle of doing something very interesting or that which needs refining.
+He plans his evenings well but rarely finishes the tasks he sets up for himself.
+Typically he doesn’t heed his own time parameters to stop an assignment at a certain time and move on to the next.

-Mike will have to work diligently to manage his Hyper Focus style of studying, but his ability to focus on his research work and produce good results is strong.
+Mike works diligently to manage his Hyper Focus style when studying, but his ability to focus on research and produce good results is strong and rewarding.

-- What about these two style preferences resonates for you?
+- Take a moment to notice what about these two style preferences resonates with you?

 - I invite you to pull back the curtain and reveal your techniques that work to manage your time in the comments section below!

-Once you identify your time style personality preferences (Hopper, Hyper Focus, Big Picture, Perfectionist Plus, Impulsive, and Cliff Hanger) you can begin to take steps to integrate more Flow into your experience.
+Once you identify your time style personality preferences you can begin to take steps to integrate more Flow into your experience.

 The Time & Space Style Inventory™ (TSSI™) is an online assessment tool that evaluates your organizing personality type and your time management style preferences.
 It helps you determine your natural approach to how you manage priorities, attend to details, and take action.